steelegolfing/GreenLyte_Android/README.md

 # CarRepairApp
-a peer to peer app that allows customers and servicers to comunicate and falicitate the matience of cars
+a peer to peer app that allows customers and servicers to comunicate and falicitate the matience of car

 justin cant spell